About the project

 Evianne Willems

-In this project, we develop an unique retrospective dataset, collecting multimodal data from post-infarction patients over time.
-Some patients developed VT, while others served as a control group.
-Next, we investigate if temporal changes could be predictive of VT with both statistical models and AI models.
-This information can help us determine which data could be of use for our Digital Twin.
-In the final stage we develop a proof of concept of how a possible Digital Twin which evolve over time could look like.
+To achieve this, we will develop a unique retrospective dataset by collecting multimodal data from post-infarction patients over time.
+Some of these patients developed VT, while others served as a control group.
+We will investigate whether temporal changes in the data can predict VT using both statistical and AI models.
+This approach will help us identify which data is valuable for our Digital Twin.
+Ultimately, we aim to develop a proof of concept for a Digital Twin that evolves over time, integrating both patient data and physiological models to provide a comprehensive and dynamic representation of a patient’s condition.

 Carlijn Buck